-We trust women to make the best decisions about their health care for their own lives.
+We trust people to make the best decisions about their health care for their own lives.

 Politicians should too.
-However, far too many anti-choice extremists at all levels of government continue to propose laws that restrict a woman’s ability to access safe and legal abortion.
+However, far too many anti-choice extremists at all levels of government continue to propose laws that restrict a person’s ability to access safe and legal abortion.

-Every woman should have the autonomy to make decisions about her body and her life.
+Every person should have the autonomy to make decisions about their body and their life.

 The Wyoming Statutes include an entire section dealing with — and restricting — abortion.
 This is Article 35, Section 6.

 The Hyde amendment is a discriminatory federal policy that restricts access to abortion for people who receive their health care through the government.
 This far-reaching policy affects many programs, resulting in millions of people being denied insurance coverage for abortion care.
 They include: